Ichishino/coldforce/README.md

 Coldforce is a library written in C that supports various network protocols.
 With the asynchronous API of this library
-You can easily create event-driven network applications.
+You can easily develop event-driven network applications.
 The currently supported protocols are as follows.
 All of these support clients and servers (multi-client, C10K).
 * TCP/UDP (IPv4/IPv6)
 * TLS
 * HTTP/1.1 (http/https, pipelining, basic/digest authentication)
 * HTTP/2 (server push)
-* WebSocket (ws/wss)
+* WebSocket (ws/wss, over http2)

 ### Platforms
 * Windows